Samkth123/KTH-md/Public Policy/Lecture 5/Society service "Production"- Hierarchies, markets, partnerships & change.md

 - risks of being lockedup in unfavorable longterm agreeemnts if not highly competent part
 - so if negotiating in a much more experienced party than you you might be going into a bad deal longterm

-Challenges
+Challenges of ppp
 - high ==**transcational costs**== (cost of collecting info, analysing ingo, writing contracts, osv.
 If you loose a contract in sweden you usually appeal to court because lots of cost in buying/selling)
 - lack of appropriate skills
 - incomplete risk transfer (may construct contract where the parties dont take equal shares of responsibility)
 - higher end user charges

 Critical succes factors:
-- Appropriate risk charing
+- **Appropriate risk charing**
-- Strong private consortium (the partner must be strong so you know that they will be there, have competence, and have muscle to go through changes in economy)
+- **Strong private consortium** (the partner must be strong so you know that they will be there, have competence, and have muscle to go through changes in economy)
 	- but here problem as startips left outside unlike usa 5% must go to startups sthlm stad spoke this
 - political and public support
 - transparent procurement